 It is completely okay to worry about things from time to time.
-The pressures of work, school, finances, and family all take their toll on your body every now and then.
+The pressures of work, school, finances, and family all take their toll on your body every now and then making anxiety relief one of the most Googled searches.

 Your body has a built-in defense against stress and worry and a response to protect you or prepare you if the worry is real.
 Unfortunately, some threats are perceived rather than real, and the brain initiates the same response.
 Anxious thoughts and real dangers trigger the same physical changes, and over time, these can do more harm than good.